Ten ERP failure statistics that highlight the importance of getting it right first time round

 40% of ERP systems experience at-large operational disruption.

 New and improved is fine as long as the enterprise’s bread and butter is secure.
 However, ERP platforms typically involve nearly process and policy in an enterprise.
 Consequently, if the company’s operating underpinnings are threatened, expanded disruption occurs throughout.

-41% of enterprises fail to realize less than 50% of all benefits.
+41% of enterprises fail to achieve more than half of the expected benefits.

 This metric illustrates the sum of all previous metrics.
 In simple terms, if a highly-pervasive technology, disrupts your revenue stream, and if that system is validated on certain ‘benefits’ (usually revenue-based), it is likely that no one is going to be happy about anything.